quantori-karim-akhmediyev/tictactoe/README.md

 5. Install the required dependencies by running the command `pip install -r requirements.txt`.

-6. Write your commands in the moves.txt file.
+6. Write your commands in the `moves.txt` file.
 Write only commands and nothing more.

 7. Run the command `python main.py moves.txt` to play the game.

     The `python main.py --show-board moves.txt` command plays you the game with printed board.

 8. You can run tests with the command `python -m unittest discover -s tests`.

 9. To check linters and formatting, you can use pre-commit.
 Run `pre-commit install` to set it up, and then run `pre-commit run --all-files` to check all files.

+If you prefer to develop in Docker:

+1. Build the Docker image by running the command `docker build -t tictactoe .`.

+2. Run the Docker container by executing the command `docker run tictactoe`.